bradcar/artcar-ultrasonic-dist-rp2/README.md

   * ssd1306 Framebuffer-based SW for printing text & blit of bitmap images
 * A02YYMW (PWM, A0221AM) - 1x to 3x Ultrasonic sensors are polled for distances, using PWM which only sends one ping from one sensor at a time and then measures the return time.
 * DS18B20 - waterproof outdoor temp that uses onewire protocol, singlewire
-* BME680 - for inside temp & humidity, air pressure, air quality, and altitude.
+* BME680 (I2C) - for inside temp & humidity, air pressure, air quality, and altitude.
-  * I2C, place inside outside air input to vent, in case external temp sensor has issues
+  * will place inside outside air input to vent to protect from the weather, in case external temp sensor has issues
 * button debounce that uses efficient interrupt code (does not use CPU cycles with sleep, yay!)
 * Temperature from on-board RP2350 (no external pins, ADC4)